JoseQuintas/hwgui/samples/Readme.txt

  12) Little modifications for GTK needed (use compiler switch "#ifdef __GTK__").
-     Extra sample program with same filename in subdirectory "gtk_samples"
+     Extra sample program with same filename in subdirectory "gtk_samples" This sample has bugs.
+     A running multi platform sample is listed in chapter:
+     13.1)  Progress bars

 11.)
 Some additional instructions for writing *.hbp files